 A trumpet is a manufactured instrument and comprises six different sections that are machine made and assembled and partly hand assembled depending on the brand.

-Trumpets range in price from cheap, often poorly made instruments to several thousand pounds.
+Trumpets range in price from cheap, often poorly made instruments to instruments costing several thousand pounds.
 A standard student trumpet will cost a few hundred pounds.
 As with all instruments, it really isn’t worth the money buying a sub-standard instrument as it will just hinder progress.
 There is a new plastic trumpet available which would be suitable for group tuition or a younger child who wants to try a trumpet without the expense of a proper brass instrument.
 These are great, but not a long-term solution.
-A typical student will have a decent student instrument which will see learning through a few years, or to a certain standard, and then a better standard instrument will be required if the student is having lessons to a higher standard and wanting to progress to the next level.
+A typical student will have a decent student instrument which will see learning through for a few years, or to a certain standard, and then a better standard instrument will be required if the student is having lessons to a higher standard and wanting to progress to the next level.
 All trumpets should come with a case.
-These are often hard cases that protect the instrument while be transported.
-It is possible to also have a gig bag which is often a rucksack style which makes transport easier and lighter.
+These are often hard cases that protect the instrument while being transported.
+It is possible to also have a gig bag which is often a rucksack style bag which makes transport easier and lighter.
 However, it is not advisable that younger children have soft cases as trumpets case easily dent!

 Overall, brass instruments are easy to look after.
 However, younger children can be very adept at dropping instruments, knocking instruments into doors and tables etc, and on a brass instrument they are exceptional at taking out the valves and then not putting them back properly which will disable the trumpet as a sound cannot be made if they are not in in the correct way!
 Trumpets should be kept clean, inside and out and the teacher will advise on this care.
 As with all instruments, they are valuable items and should be treated as such.
 Any dents should be addressed as they can affect the sound, and too many dents will seriously affect the value of your instrument.